uptoratlen/tpLinkM4Reboot/README.md

 # Install

 Here I listed some steps to get this thing going from the start.
-In case you use different envs or Os or got already other stuff (versions) installed, I do not mention how to get this working here.
+In case you use different configs or OSs or got already other stuff (versions) installed, I do not mention how to get this working here.
 This is more "from scratch" instruction.

 ## Pre-requisite